Spectacular South of France in 3 Days

 The Flex Pass’s “skip the line” options can also be a huge time saving value.
 You can also cancel it up to 24 hours in advance, if need be.

 You can buy your pass online and download it to your smartphone.
 If you can’t download it, there are four Midtown locations where you can pick up your pass.
-Bring your confirmation documentation with you.
+Bring your confirmation with you.

-Now you’ve got the lay of the New York City land, let’s get you out there seeing top New York City sights!
+Now you’ve got the lay of the New York City land, let’s get you out there seeing top New York City sights.

 First, relaxing by way of ferry.
 The Staten Island Ferry, that is.
 Use your MetroCard and catch the subway to the Whitehall Terminal where you’ll hop on the ferry to Staten Island.